computationalprivacy/bandicoot/docs/developers.rst

 end_time            datetime time of the last record antennas            dict     dictionary of antennas with antenna_id as keys
                              and latlon tuples
-home                string   the position the user spends the most time at
+home                string   the position (antenna id) the user spends the most time at
                              during the night.
 Computed using
                              :meth:`~bandicoot.core.User.recompute_home()`
 =================== ======== ===================================================